StickAndBindleGames/StickAndBindleGames.github.io/README.md

 - The perfect solution for quick and custom game jam music!

+## Demo:
-## Please download the editor to see if it will suit your needs (while I think it's a fine generator, it's by no means a 1-1 replacement for custom music by a composer).
+# Please download the editor to see if it will suit your needs (while I think it's a fine generator, it's by no means a 1-1 replacement for custom music by a composer).
 The downloads below will allow you to create and play configurations but does not support incorporating those configurations into your game or app.
-For the full generator please visit: https://www.assetstore.unity3d.com/#!/content/99791
+For the full generator please visit the unity asset store page [here](https://www.assetstore.unity3d.com/#!/content/99791)

 ### Linux:
 [Download for Linux](https://github.com/StickAndBindleGames/ProceduralMusicPlayer_Linux)